arXiv/arxiv-docs/about/give.md

 Membership & Giving
 ====================

-arXiv is committed to providing free open access through its sustainable support model, which is a collaboratively governed, community-supported resource.
+arXiv is committed to providing free open access through its sustainable support model.
+It is a collaboratively governed, community-supported resource.
 Learn more about arXiv’s [financial support and governance model](https://confluence.cornell.edu/x/M8JRF).

-arXiv is funded by Cornell University, the [Simons Foundation](https://www.simonsfoundation.org/), [member institutions](https://arxiv.org/about/ourmembers), and individuals-- like YOU!
+arXiv is funded by Cornell University, the [Simons Foundation](https://www.simonsfoundation.org/), [member institutions](https://arxiv.org/about/ourmembers), and individuals-- like you!

 <a class="button is-link" href="https://securelb.imodules.com/s/1717/alumni/index.aspx?sid=1717&amp;gid=2&amp;pgid=403&amp;cid=1031&amp;dids=276&amp;bledit=1&amp;appealcode=UNXX0OLL1">Donate to arXiv</a>